hjalmare/dstr/README.md

 * arg checks on all builtins
 * Jit
 * Regex support
-* More builtins like trimming
+* More string builtins like trimming
+* Boolean ops, and, or, not